About Liz Barrett Foster

 My first job out of high school was at Blockbuster Video.
 I was only there for two years, but by the time I left, I was managing the store.

 In every job I took after Blockbuster I gave myself a specific goal to learn the business, excel, and get promoted.
-Once I reached my goal, if I wasn’t earning what I needed, I moved to the next job.
+Once I reached my goal, if I wasn’t learning and growing anymore, I moved to the next job.

 It took me 10 years to complete my bachelor’s degree, at times juggling two full-time jobs to pull it off.
 The stress of studying, working, and attempting to maintain a social life landed me in the back of an ambulance more than once, but after going so far, I wasn’t about to give up.